 Apples – I have used Granny Smith, Gala, and Honeycrisp apples in this recipe with great success.
 Pink Lady and Jonathans are also among the recommended varieties for baking.

-Almond flour – I have just updated this recipe to be gluten-free – previously, I used whole wheat flour for it.
+Almond flour – I have updated this recipe to be gluten-free and switched the flour from white whole wheat to almond so more people can enjoy it.

 Oats – Be sure to use gluten-free oats if you follow a gluten-free diet.
 Oats themselves are gluten-free but are often contaminated with wheat in processing if they are not a certified gluten-free brand.
 This recipe calls for quick oats, which are in smaller pieces than rolled oats.